Iran ratchets up tensions with higher enrichment, draws warnings

-DUBAI (Reuters) - Iran announced on Sunday it will shortly boost its uranium enrichment above a cap set by a landmark 2015 nuclear deal, a major breach likely to draw a tougher reaction from President Donald Trump who has pressured Tehran to renegotiate the pact.
+DUBAI (Reuters) - Iran announced on Sunday it will shortly boost its uranium enrichment above a cap set by a landmark 2015 nuclear deal, a major breach likely to draw a tougher reaction from President Donald Trump, who has pressured Tehran to renegotiate the pact.

-In a sign of heightening tensions, France, Germany and Britain — all parties to the deal — expressed concerns over Tehran’s decision.
+In a sign of heightening tensions, France, Germany, Britain and the European Union — all parties to the deal — expressed concerns over the step taken by Tehran, its latest effort to force the West to lift sanctions which have ravaged its limping economy.

-In a live news conference, senior Iranian officials said Tehran would keep reducing its commitments every 60 days, unless European signatories of the pact protect it from U.S. sanctions imposed by President Trump.
+In a live news conference, senior Iranian officials threatened further violations, saying Tehran would keep reducing its commitments every 60 days, unless European signatories of protect it from U.S. sanctions imposed by Trump.

 “We are fully prepared to enrich uranium at any level and with any amount,” said Behrouz Kamalvandi, spokesman for Iran’s Atomic Energy Organisation.

-“In a few hours the technical process will come to an end and the enrichment beyond 3.67% will begin,” referring to the limit set in the 2015 agreement.
+“In a few hours the technical process will come to an end and the enrichment beyond 3.67% will begin,” he added, referring to the limit set in the 2015 agreement.

-Israeli Prime Minister Benjamin Netanyahu said the step was extremely dangerous and again called on Europe to impose punitive sanctions on Tehran, raising the prospect of fresh regional tensions.
+Israeli Prime Minister Benjamin Netanyahu said the step was extremely dangerous and was designed to create atomic bombs, and again called on Europe to impose punitive sanctions on Tehran.

-The Europeans, who object to Trump’s withdrawal from the deal last year, have so far failed to salvage the pact by shielding Iran’s limping economy from U.S. sanctions.
+The Europeans, who object to Trump’s withdrawal from the deal, have so far failed to salvage the pact by shielding Iran’s economy from U.S. sanctions, which cost billions of dollars in lost oil sales.

 French President Emmanuel Macron condemned Iran’s decision as a “violation” of the pact which the United States pulled out of last year.

-Iran has broken the terms of the deal and must immediately stop and reverse its activities, a spokesman for Britain’s Foreign Office said on Sunday.
+Iran must immediately stop and reverse its activities, a spokesman for Britain’s Foreign Office said on Sunday.

-“While the UK remains fully committed to the deal, Iran must immediately stop and reverse all activities inconsistent with its obligations,” said the Foreign Office spokesman.

 A German foreign ministry spokesman gave a similar response.